Setting up a conference

 Categories:

 Papers can be divided into categories, e.g., short papers, demos and long papers.
 Each paper falls into exactly one category.
 Each track can contain papers from various categories.
-Topics and categories are independent.
+Topics, tracks and categories are independent.
 Categories can be listed and exported, and can be used for sorting.
-Category support is not particularly strong; for example, you cannot have different acceptance letters for each category yet.
-(However, you can include the category label in the acceptance letter.)
+The category name and description can be included in the accept/reject letters, allowing chairs to customize notifications for different categories.

 Technical Program Committee (TPC):

-If your conference has a technical program committee (TPC), you can add, edit and delete names through People:TPC.
+If your conference has a technical program committee (TPC), you can add, edit and delete names through People/TPC.
 Only TPC members can claim papers for possible review.
 TPC members are sent invitations by email, which they can accept or decline.
 The list of TPC members shows whether they have accepted or declined.
 TPC members can also declare whether they are attending the TPC meeting and any TPC dinner.
-Each TPC member can be assigned to at most one TPC group.
+Each TPC member can be assigned to any number of TPC groups.

 Review forms:

 From each question menu, you can preview the current review form.
-Numerical (scoring) questions are always shown first, followed by text (free-form) questions.
-Note that the summary score used for paper selection should be the review question marked "Summary".
-However, it is possible to use a combination of other scores to create the review average.
-Simply assign a non-zero weight to the other scoring items and reduce the weight of the 'summary' field correspondingly.
+It is possible to use a combination of other scores to create the review average.
 (The system allows you to have weights that do not add up to one.)
 Numeric scoring questions for TPC members and reviewers should have the same numbering since the weights will be computed by item number.
-If you want to use a subset of questions for the TPC review form, simply omit the corresponding questions.
+If you want to use a subset of questions for the meta review (review summary) form, simply omit the corresponding questions.

 Reviewers will not be able to review papers until you add a review form.
 Be careful when changing review forms since EDAS remembers responses by question number.
 Thus, the meaning of existing reviews may change if you adjust the scale, for example.